Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

-where $\chi'$ and $\chi''$ differ from $\chi$ by the quantity of the order of unity.
+where $\chi_1$ and $\chi_2$ differ from $\chi$ by the quantity of the order of unity.
 According to \cite{125}, the phase $\chi$ has no systematic growth, and its fluctuations remain restricted.
 The average values of $z$ and $\psi$ increase linearly with the number of scatterers $n$ (see below), and $n$ plays the role of the coordinate $x$ in Eq.4.
-Then a linear combination of two solutions (37) corresponds to a superposition of four exponents in Eq.19.
-One can see, that coefficients $C_i$ in Eq.19 cannot be chosen independently; as a result, a partial solution has not a form of a single exponent, but always contains their superposition.
-Approximate reducing to a single exponent is possible, if fluctuations of the phase $\chi$ are neglected: then accepting for $\chi'$ and $\chi''$ values $0$ or $\pi$, one can eliminate one of the exponents in $y_1$ and $y_2$, and provide the constant value of the Wronskian (3).
+Then a linear combination of two solutions (37) corresponds to a superposition of four exponents in Eq.19.\,\footnote{\,As was already indicated and will be clear from the following, behavior of parameters $\kappa$ and $k$ is essentially different at large and small scales.
+At small scales they are strongly fluctuating (so that solution (19) satisfies the Schr${\rm\ddot o}$dinger equation at all scales), while at large scales tend to the constant values.
+This difference is a reason of paradoxes indicated in Sec.1, which consequently have the objective character.
+The mentioned constant values are essential for justification of the phase transition (Sec.5).} One can see, that coefficients $C_i$ in Eq.19 cannot be chosen independently; as a result, a partial solution has not a form of a single exponent, but always contains their superposition.
+Approximate reducing to a single exponent is possible, if fluctuations of the phase $\chi$ are neglected: then accepting for $\chi_1$ and $\chi_2$ values $0$ or $\pi$, one can eliminate one of the exponents in $y_1$ and $y_2$, and provide the constant value of the Wronskian (3).
 In the general case, the fixed value of the Wronskian is provided by the fact, that variations of $z$ and $\psi$ are separated in space: in the intervals between scatterers the quantity $z$ is constant, while variations of $\psi$ correspond to superposition of solutions $e^{\pm ikx}$ or $e^{\pm \kappa x}$, depending on the position of the band edge shifted due to fluctuations; contrary, $z$ changes in the vicinity of scatterers, while $\psi$ remains practically constant.
 If a random potential changes smoothly and cannot be represented as a succession of scatterers, then essential changes of $z$ occur near the turning points, while in absence of the latter they appear to be very slow and remain within uncertainty of exponents related with variation of $\psi$.
-Formulas (37) allow to understand the mechanism of appearance of localized states: e.g. the solution $y_1$ becomes restricted in the whole space, if $\chi'\to\pi$ for $x\to\infty$ and $\chi'\to 0$ for $x\to-\infty$.
+Formulas (37) allow to understand the mechanism of appearance of localized states: e.g. the solution $y_1$ becomes restricted in the whole space, if $\chi_1\to\pi$ for $x\to\infty$ and $\chi_1\to 0$ for $x\to-\infty$.

 Let return to the statement on the linear growth of the average values of $z$ and $\psi$.
 This statement follows from the recurrence relations describing the change of parameters of the transfer matrix $T$, when a number of scatterers is increased by unity \cite{126}\,\footnote{\,The first relation follows from Eq.25 of the paper \cite{126} after substitution $\rho=\exp{z}$, the second one arises from Eq.29 of the same paper for $R=2$.
 In both cases we accept the value $-\pi/2$ for the parameter $\gamma$, which correspond to abrupt boundaries between the system and the ideal leads.
 Parameters $\alpha$, $\beta$, $\gamma$, $\Delta$ are introduced in Eq.18 of the indicated paper.}